Unleash the Potential of Long Semantic IDs for Generative Recommendation: Experiment

+\fakeparagraph{Impact of Key Components} As shown in Table~\ref{tab:ablation_ACERec}, we progressively evolve the baseline framework to isolate the gains of each core module.

+\begin{itemize}[leftmargin=*] \item \textbf{Efficacy of Adaptive Compression:} We investigate the compression mechanism by replacing naive rigid pooling with ATM.
+It yields consistent improvements over the baseline: specifically, NDCG@10 increases from 0.0454 to 0.0470 on Toys and from 0.0220 to 0.0226 on Baby, demonstrating that attentive merging effectively preserves fine-grained semantics.

+\item \textbf{Impact of Intent-Centric Predictive Anchor:} Introducing the dedicated Intent Token triggers a substantial performance surge, particularly in ranking precision.
+For instance, NDCG@10 increases sharply by 19.57\% (0.0470 $\to$ 0.0562) on the Toys domain, highlighting the necessity of maintaining a context-conditioned proactive state to dynamically query historical latents rather than relying on standard passive token sequences.

+\item \textbf{Impact of Training Objectives:} Adding $\mathcal{L}_{\text{ISA}}$ (Row 4) improves Toys NDCG@10 to 0.0579 by aligning user intent with target-item semantics.
+Further introducing $\mathcal{L}_{\text{Recon}}$ (Row 5) achieves the best results, confirming that reconstruction helps preserve fine-grained semantics during compression.
+The sensitivity analysis of the loss weights is provided in Appendix~\ref{app:sensitivity}. \end{itemize}

-Beyond validating the overall framework, we further examine whether our specific architectural choices are necessary.
-We therefore conduct fine-grained ablations on (i) the merging strategy and (ii) the generation anchor, as reported in Table~\ref{tab:ablation_meger}.
+\fakeparagraph{Ablation of Architectural Designs} Beyond validating the overall framework, we further examine whether our specific architectural choices are necessary.
+We therefore conduct fine-grained ablations on (i) the \textit{merging strategy} and (ii) the \textit{generation anchor}, as reported in Table~\ref{tab:ablation_meger}.